 David Glenn Armstrong

-Outside the theatre, David has directed and/or produced corporate industrials on three continents working with superstars such as Jon Bon Jovi, Pharrell Williams, Kanye West, Scissor Sisters, Gloria Gaynor, and Martha Stewart in productions for Coca-Cola, the Qatar Department of the Interior, Lowe's, The New York Times, Corcoran Group, Art Basel/Design Miami, Macklowe Properties, Audi, Hasbro, Citibank, Rite Aid, Trane, Chrome Hearts, the Miami Design District, Fontainebleau Hotel, Surf Club, Bass Museum, Pritzker Prize, FINCA, Fondation Beyeler, Reboot with Joe, Ainsworth Associates, and Violy, Byorum & Partners, where he served as Creative Director for seven years.
+Outside the theatre, David has directed and/or produced multi-million dollar corporate industrials on five continents working with such superstars as Jon Bon Jovi, Pharrell Williams, Kanye West, Elle Macpherson, Scissor Sisters, Gloria Gaynor, and Martha Stewart for Coca-Cola, Qatar Department of the Interior, Lowe's, New York Times, Corcoran Group, Art Basel/Design Miami, Macklowe Properties, Audi, Hasbro, Citibank, Rite Aid, W Hotels, Trane, Chrome Hearts, Miami Design District, Fontainebleau Hotel, Surf Club, Bass Museum, Pritzker Prize, FINCA, Fondation Beyeler, Reboot with Joe, Ainsworth Associates, and Violy, Byorum & Partners, where he served as Creative Director for seven years.